1969 Students for a Democratic Society National Convention

 The 1969 Students for a Democratic Society National Convention held in June of that year in Chicago, Illinois was the final convention held by the Students for a Democratic Society (SDS).
-The gathering, which took place over June 18–22, was one of four conventions officers and members of SDS attended each year.
+The gathering, which took place over June 18–22, was one of four conventions that officers and members of SDS attended each year.
 Taking place at the Chicago Coliseum, the convention was the site of chaos and tension, with members breaking into factions, each vying for control of the organization.
 Prior to this convention, one of the factions, the Revolutionary Youth Movement (RYM), soon to be renamed the Weathermen, wrote a manifesto regarding the ways and means by which to take SDS in the years to come.
 The creation of the Weathermen, from RYM, was essentially the main reason for the functioning, and later the disintegration, of SDS.
 Leading members of the college-based organization wanted to push its boundaries in order to create real revolution and change in America.
 The SDS National Convention of June 1969 was the culmination of all disagreement within its membership.
 The result of the convention was a disoriented and gutted organization, complete in only its name.